Mike Tomlin: Hiring and Super Bowl XLIII: 2007–2009

 The Rooney Rule dictates that for all head-coaching openings, each team must interview at least one minority candidate.
 But here's what's interesting: The coach who might be the Rooney Rule's greatest advertisement didn't benefit from it.
 "Let me say this: Mike Tomlin was not part of the Rooney Rule," Rooney said.
 "We had already interviewed Ron Rivera [then the Bears' defensive coordinator], and so that fulfilled the obligation," Rooney said.
 "We went on, had heard about Mike, called him in and talked to him.
 He was very impressive."

 Terms of Tomlin's contract were not officially released.
 The Pittsburgh Post-Gazette reported a four-year deal paying $2.5 million per year, with an option for a fifth year.

-In contrast to Bill Cowher, who retained only longtime running backs coach Dick Hoak from Chuck Noll's staff (Hoak himself retired just before Cowher's resignation), Tomlin did retain many of Cowher's assistants, most notably defensive coordinator Dick LeBeau, whose defensive philosophy contrasted with Tomlin's.
+In contrast to Bill Cowher, who retained only longtime running backs coach Dick Hoak from Chuck Noll's staff (Hoak himself retired just before Cowher's resignation), Tomlin retained many of Cowher's assistants, most notably defensive coordinator Dick LeBeau, whose defensive philosophy contrasted with Tomlin's.
 This was done in order to keep team chemistry with the players, since the team was only one year removed from a Super Bowl win at the time of Tomlin's hiring.
 In 2007, the Steelers finished with the top-ranked defense in the NFL.
-Tomlin led the Steelers to the 2007 AFC North Division championship and a 10–6 record in his first year as head coach.
-The Steelers lost in the first round of the playoffs to the Jacksonville Jaguars, 31–29.
+Tomlin led the Steelers to the AFC North Division championship and a 10–6 record in his first year as head coach.
+The Steelers narrowly lost in the first round of the playoffs to the Jacksonville Jaguars by a score of 31–29.
 Tomlin began his career with a 15–7 record in regular season play—as did his predecessor Cowher and all-time win-leader Don Shula.
-Tomlin set a Steelers record for most wins, after winning 22 games in his first two seasons as head coach; in addition he became the first Steelers coach to win division titles in his first two seasons.
+Tomlin set a Steelers record for most wins, after winning 22 games in his first two seasons as head coach while also becoming the first coach in franchise history to win division titles in his first two seasons.